alpsteam/autonomous-labs/lab-0/lab-0.md

 ![Image2](images/image2.png)

 From the hamburger menu in the top left, choose `Autonomous Transaction Processing`.
-The, create a database.
+Then, create a database.

 ![Image3](images/image3.png)